vilkasgroup/vg_postnord/README.md

 Remember to:
 - Bump version number according to semver in the module file
 - Update CHANGELOG, change next version to the new version and add new section for next version
-- Create and merge to main
+- Create pull request of the changes and merge to main
-- tag main for the release
+- tag main for the release using format vX.X.X (same version as in the module file)

 ```
-git tag v1.0.0
+git tag vX.X.X
 git push --tags
 ```